apache/cordova-cli/README.md

 ## Firefox OS

 Firefox OS does not include the ability to emulate, run and serve.
-After building, you will have to open the firefoxos platform directory of your app in the App Manager that comes with every firefox browser.
+After building, you will have to open the `firefoxos` platform directory of your app in the [WebIDE](https://developer.mozilla.org/docs/Tools/WebIDE) that comes with every Firefox browser.
+You can keep this window open and click on the "play" button every time you finished building your app.